KauanRakoski/KauanRakoski/README.md

 - 👯 I’m looking to collaborate on **Open-Source projects that help me learn**

-- 🤝 I’m looking for help with **Vue.js single page applications programming**
+- 🤝 I’m looking for help with **Vue.js single page and functional programming**

 ### Tools I use
 <p align="left">